 Some of the fun facts about Les Paul that were shared throughout the program included:

-• Les Paul invented the electric guitar in 1941 and the multi-track recording, which is commonly used by artists to this day.
+• Les Paul invented the solid body electric guitar in 1941 and the multi-track recording, which is commonly used by artists to this day.

 • Bob Marley played a Gibson Les Paul guitar, and the guitar brand later came out with the Bob Marley Les Paul Special.